BradEstey/hipsupport/readme.md

 ### Rate Limiting

 HipChat's API currently limits API requests to 100 requests per 5 minutes.
 Each `HipSupport::init()` call eats 3 requests (check if room name exists, create room and notify room).
 Read more on [HipChat's rate limiting](https://www.hipchat.com/docs/api/rate_limiting).

+### Too Many Rooms!

+It's probably a good idea to adopt some form of consistant naming of dynamically created rooms.
+In the next version of HipSupport I plan on added some more Artisan commands to help mass delete or mass archive rooms that have been inactive for a specified amount of time and whose room name contains a given string.